 As we’ve seen, an ordinarily functioning compressor dehumidifier produces heat.
-Therefore, if the appliance isn’t producing heat, something may be wrong.
+Therefore, if the appliance isn’t producing heat,something maybe wrong with the dehumidifier’s compressor.
 Since the compressor unit is the heart of the compressor dehumidifier, it is the first place you should look whenever your dehumidifier begins to produce cold air.

 The compressor unit in a dehumidifier performs almost the same function as in an air conditioner, except that it focuses more on removing moisture rather than heat in dehumidifiers.
 When it receives moisture-laden refrigerant from the condenser coils, it compresses the gaseous refrigerant and thus raises its temperature.
 Raising the temperature of the refrigerant forces heat and moisture absorbed from your home to exit the refrigerant.